scriptrdotio/howto/ui/realtime_dashboard.md

 *Image 1*

-## Create a dashboard with the dashboard builder and add some widgets to reflect the values
+## Create a dashboard and subscribe it to the channel

 - Open your [workspace](https://www.scriptr.io/workspace), then click on the arrow near "New Script" in the bottom left corner of the screen
 - Select **Dashboard** to open the dashboard builder (The dashboard builder is a visual environment that allows your to build dashboards without coding)